Mobile Applications Development

 Teaching results

-A. orient themselves in the choice of programming language and development environment for the creation of the mobile application in question
+A. Understand the criteria for selecting an appropriate programming language and development environment for mobile application development.

-B. establish and build a multi-platform, Android, iOS and Microsoft Windows 10 Mobile application project, or a single-platform Android mobile application in a selected multi-platform development environment
+B. Create and build a cross-platform mobile application project for Android, iOS, and Microsoft Windows 10 Mobile, or a single-platform Android mobile application project in a selected cross-platform development environment.

-C. configure, set up, test, and use an Android emulator
+C. Configure, set up, test, and effectively use the Android emulator during mobile application development and debugging.

-E. learn the Xamarin.Forms object-oriented programming framework and implement it to create an Android mobile application
+E. Implement the Xamarin.Forms framework when developing an Android mobile application.

-F. be familiar with the MVVM (Model-View-ViewModel) architectural model of mobile application design and implement it in an Android Xamarin.Forms mobile application
+F. Implement the MVVM architectural pattern in an Android Xamarin.Forms mobile application.

-G. implement an appropriate search or ordering algorithm in the source code of an Android Xamarin.Forms mobile application when solving a programming problem
+G. Implement an appropriate searching or sorting algorithm in the source code of an Android Xamarin.Forms mobile application when solving a programming task.

 Indicative content